 The District has contracted with a tax attorney to collect certain delinquent taxes.
 In connection with that contract, the District can establish an additional penalty of twenty percent (20%) of the tax to defray the costs of collection.
 This 20% penalty applies to taxes that either: (1) become delinquent on or after February 1 of a year, but not later than May 1 of that year, and that remain delinquent on April 1 (for personal property) and July 1 (for real property) of the year in which they become delinquent or (2) become delinquent on or after June 1, pursuant to the Texas Tax Code.

 (b) Audited.

 (c) Unaudited.
-Reflects collections through April 30, 2014.
+Reflects collections through February 28, 2015.
+Taxes were due with no penalty by January 31, 2015.

 Principal Taxpayers - Table 12